Dragan Vukoja

-Dragan Vukoja (born 11 March 1969) is a retired Croatian football player and current manager of Dugopolje.
+Dragan Vukoja (born 11 March 1969) is a Croatian football manager and former player who manages Dugopolje.

-Club career
+Career

 Vukoja spent most of his career playing in Croatia and Italy.
 In Croatia he played with Osijek, Belišće and Hrvatski Dragovoljac.
 In Italy he played for Foggia, Salernitana, Genoa and Pescara.
 Vukoja also spent three seasons in China where he played with Sichuan and Qingdao.
 He retired in 2004.

+He later worked as sporting director at Osijek.